how to let go of perfection when home organizing

 If I own a business, how long do I keep receipts?

-4 years unless the California Department of Tax and Fee Administration gives written authorization for earlier disposal.
+Seven years unless the California Department of Tax and Fee Administration gives written authorization for earlier disposal.
 This includes all records involving sales or use tax liability.
+This is particularly important if they are itemized receipts.

 Should I keep divorce papers?